choderalab/refit-espaloma/README.md

         - `joint-improper-charge/charge-weight-1.0/` - Scripts used to refit and evaluate espaloma
         - `merge-data/` - Scripts used to preprocess dgl graphs prior to training
 - `envs/` - Stores conda environment files
-    - `environment-create-dataset.yaml` - Conda environment used to convert HDF5 data to DGL graphs in `01-create-dataset/`
+    - `environment-create-dataset.yaml` - Conda environment used to convert HDF5 to DGL graphs in `01-create-dataset/`
     - `environment-refit.yaml` - Conda environment to train and evaluate espaloma in `02-train/`

+## Note
+Please refer [here](https://github.com/choderalab/download-qca-datasets) for more details about the actual origin of the dataset described above.

-### Dependencies
+## Dependencies
 [Espaloma ver.
 0.3.0](https://github.com/choderalab/espaloma/tree/0.3.0) was used to create the DGL graphs in `01-create-dataset/`.
 Note that version 0.3.0 is no longer compatible with the 0.2.x models, and vice versa.
 A fixed version of 0.3.0 (commit hash:[4c6155b72d00ce0190b3cb551e7e59f0adc33a56](https://github.com/choderalab/espaloma/tree/4c6155b72d00ce0190b3cb551e7e59f0adc33a56))